University of Cape Verde

-The University of Cape Verde (Universidade de Cabo Verde, abbreviated "Uni-CV") is the only public university of Cape Verde.
-The main campus is in Palmarejo, Praia, but there are also institutes in Mindelo, Assomada and São Jorge dos Órgãos.
-It has over 5000 students.
-A new campus for Uni-CV is under construction in Palmarejo, financed by the Chinese government.
-It should be completed by July 2020.
-It will have capacity for 4,890 students and 476 professors, with a library, dorms, cafeterias and sports facilities.
-It will have 61 class rooms, five auditoriums with a capacity of 150 seats, eight computer rooms, eight reading rooms and 34 laboratories.
+The University of Cape Verde (Uni-CV; Universidade de Cabo Verde) is the only public university of Cape Verde.
+It was established in November 2006.
+The main campus is in Palmarejo, Praia.
+The university has over 5000 students.
+The current new campus for Uni-CV in Palmarejo was financed by the Chinese government and completed in 2021.
+It has capacity for 4,890 students and 476 professors, with a library, dorms, cafeterias and sports facilities.
+It has 61 class rooms, five auditoriums with a capacity of 150 seats, eight computer rooms, eight reading rooms, and 34 laboratories.

 History

 The University of Cape Verde was created by decree-law 53/2006 of 20 November 2006 by merging of three colleges: